 Child custody concerns more than determining where the child will live, or physical custody.
 The other consideration is which parent will make important decisions about the child’s education, medical care and other critical aspects in the child’s upbringing.
 This is called legal custody.

-Generally, in South Carolina, there are two types of custody arrangements — sole and joint.
+Generally, according to custody laws in South Carolina, there are two types of custody arrangements — sole and joint.
 Sole custody means that one parent has the exclusive right and responsibility for making any major decisions that affect the child’s life.
 Joint custody means both parents share in the decision-making process.
-In some situations, a court may give one parent the sole authority to make specific decisions and require the parents to make other decisions jointly.
+In some situations, a custody court may give one parent the sole authority to make specific decisions and require the parents to make other decisions jointly.

-When parents go through a divorce in South Carolina, they can work with each other and arrive at a parenting plan to submit to a court for approval.
+When parents go through a split in South Carolina, they can work with each other and arrive at a parenting plan to submit to the custody court for approval.
 This plan will spell out all aspects of raising their children, including how much time each parent spends with the child (physical custody) and who makes decisions (legal custody).

 If one parent serves as the child’s primary caretaker, then the other parent may receive visitation rights.
 The parenting plan should detail how the arrangement will work.
 For instance, will the parent have visitation every other weekend or once a month?
 How will holidays and vacations work?
 Will the parent drop off the child at the other parent’s house, or will they have a neutral meeting place?

 If either parent challenges custody, a court will order the parents to go through mediation in order to reach a parenting plan.
-If mediation fails to lead to an agreement, then the court will ultimately decide.
-Typically, a court will appoint a guardian ad litem to investigate and make a recommendation to the court on which custody arrangement would serve the child’s “best interests” – the guiding standard in all child custody cases in South Carolina.
+If mediation fails to lead to an agreement, then the custody court will ultimately decide after listening to the custody proceedings.
+Typically, a court will appoint a guardian ad litem to investigate and make a recommendation on which custody arrangement would serve the child’s “best interests” – the guiding standard in all child custody cases in South Carolina.

-How Will a Court Determine the Best Interests of the Child?
+How Will a Custody Court Determine the Best Interests of the Child?

 - Who is currently the primary caregiver?